 If you like running / jogging, Christ's is ideally located.
 You don't even need much equipment - just grab your trainers and you can go through the side gate straight onto Christ's Pieces, and from there, Midsummer Common and up the river, or Jesus Green and a loop around town.
-Cambridge is full of 'commons' - big areas of grass that are open to the public.
+Cambridge is full of 'commons' - big areas of grass (with paths) that are open to the public.
 From Christ's, you can get to grass, river and be running past the cows so quickly (less that 1 min!) that it's hard to imagine that we're actually in the middle of a city here and going for a run, a jog, a plod or whatever you want to call it, is a great to clear your mind and keep yourself healthy.
 There are quite a few runners in Christ's, so if you're not sure about routes or want a running buddy, just ask when you arrive.

 If you want to run with others, do track and field athletics, train to run faster and/or longer, or race for Christ's / the University, you might want to join Cambridge University Athletic Club and/or Cambridge University Hare & Hounds.